Connected Vehicles

 The Growth of the Connected Car Market

-However, not all vehicles come equipped with the high computing power necessary to take advantage of additional services.
-While there are services that could be integrated into a connected vehicle, without the raw power to compute the data, the service offerings are severely limited.
-This creates a situation where some vehicles would need additional computing power not for the vehicle to operate as intended by the OEM, but in order to enable the services the drivers and passengers wish to use.
+However, not all vehicles are equipped with the high computing power necessary to take advantage of the additional connected services.
+While there are services that could be integrated into a connected vehicle, without the raw power to compute the data, they are severely limited.
+This creates a situation where some vehicles need additional computing power not for the vehicle to operate, but to enable additional services drivers and passengers wish to use.

 Communicating Over the Cloud